 Graduate

 With one of the highest concentrations of life scientists in the world, the Department of Biological Sciences offers a wealth of academic opportunities, both on campus and throughout Washington, D.C.
-Students move easily between collaborating with agencies like the National Institutes of Health and learning from biologists at GW’s Institute for Biomedical Sciences.
+Students move easily between collaborating with agencies like the National Institutes of Health and learning from biologists at GW’s Integrated Biomedical Sciences program.

 The department is devoted to making each graduate student’s experience as interactive and customized as possible.
 Students join small research teams led by faculty in our sophisticated research facilities, taking part in projects that receive competitive research grants every year.